An Overview of Revocable Living Trusts in Colorado

 DO I NEED A REVOCABLE LIVING TRUST?

-As you may have heard before, in most cases, a Trust is not a something you get for yourself, rather it is something that should help make the lives of your family and other beneficiaries safer and easier.
-Some of the advantages of a Revocable Living Trust is a clearer, more streamlined succession plan that will not necessarily require the supervision of a probate court.
-Additionally, once the trust becomes irrevocable, the beneficiaries can enjoy a degree of protection as long as the assets remain in the trust and are managed by a third-party trustee.
+As you may have heard before, in most cases, a Trust is not something you get for yourself; instead, it should help make the lives of your family and other beneficiaries safer and more accessible.
+One of the advantages of a Revocable Living Trust is a more precise, more streamlined succession plan that will not necessarily require the supervision of a probate court.
+Additionally, once the trust becomes irrevocable, the beneficiaries can enjoy a degree of protection if the assets remain in the trust and are managed by a third-party trustee.

 WHAT DOES A REVOCABLE LIVING TRUST DO FOR ME?

 A revocable living trust does two things.
 First, a revocable living trust allows your assets to avoid probate.
-Second, a revocable living trust allows you to keep your property protected from lawsuits brought against a beneficiary other than yourself.
-A revocable living trust does not reduce your taxes, it does not protect property from your own creditors or lawsuits, and it will not help you become eligible for government benefits.
-(There are other trusts available that serve these purposes, but a revocable living trust does not do any of these.)
+Second, a revocable living trust protects your property from lawsuits brought against a beneficiary other than yourself.
+A revocable living trust does not reduce your taxes, it does not protect property from your creditors or lawsuits, and it will not help you become eligible for government benefits.
+(Other trusts are available that serve these purposes, but a revocable living trust does not do any of these.)

 WHAT DOES IT MEAN TO FUND A TRUST?

 Funding a trust means transferring the ownership of property to the trust.
-In order for an asset to avoid probate, it should be transferred to your trust.
-For example, by signing a deed, you can transfer ownership of your real estate to your revocable living trust, keeping your real estate out of probate.
+For an asset to avoid probate, it should be transferred to your trust.
+For example, by signing a deed, you can transfer your real estate ownership to your revocable living trust, keeping your real estate out of probate.
 A trust can also be named a beneficiary on bank accounts, retirement accounts, insurance policies, and other assets.
-Funding the trust is a crucial part of your estate plan since generally only the assets actually placed in trust can avoid probate and receive third party management and protection.
+Funding the trust is a crucial part of your estate plan since only the assets in the trust generally can avoid probate and receive third-party management and protection.

 WHAT DOES IT MEAN TO BE A TRUSTEE OR A BENEFICIARY?

-The trustee is the administrator of the trust but is not permitted to have beneficial use of the property unless also named as a beneficiary.
-Generally the person who sets up the trust wants to be the trustee for the rest of their lives.
+The trustee is the trust administrator but is not permitted to have beneficial use of the property unless also named as a beneficiary.
+Generally, the person who sets up the trust wants to be the trustee for the rest of their life.
 The grantor should select a successor trustee who would take over the management of the trust once the grantor becomes incapacitated or passes away.

-The beneficiaries of the trust are those who benefit by receiving distributions from the trust.
-Generally this means the grantor’s children, grandchildren, or other family members, but can also include charitable organizations and other loved ones.
+The trust's beneficiaries are those who benefit by receiving distributions from the trust.
+Generally, this means the grantor’s children, grandchildren, or other family members, but it can also include charitable organizations and other loved ones.

 ARE REVOCABLE LIVING TRUSTS NECESSARY?

-The answer to that question will depend on a variety of factors such as your level or assets, your family situation, and your plans for the future.
-Only you can determine whether you need a trust or not, but with effective counsel you can get answers to all of your trust-related and other estate planning questions.
+The answer to that question will depend on various factors, such as your level or assets, your family situation, and your plans for the future.
+Only you can determine whether you need a trust, but with effective counsel, you can get answers to all your trust-related and other estate planning questions.

-At The McKenzie Law Firm, LLC, we take pride in helping our clients create strong trusts to set their minds at ease and facilitate transitions for their beneficiaries.
-Contact us today to schedule a free consultation.
+At The McKenzie Law Firm, we take pride in helping our clients create strong trusts to set their minds at ease and facilitate transitions for their beneficiaries.
+Contact us today to schedule a personalized Attorney Evaluation Session.

 What next?